A free daily digest of the biggest news stories of the day - and the best features from our website

 Escape your echo chamber.
 Get the facts behind the news, plus analysis from multiple perspectives.

 2. The James Webb Telescope

-Popular Science magazine this year named NASA's James Webb Space Telescope the Innovation of the Year in aerospace technology.
-Unlike the Hubble space telescope, which scanned the heavens from low Earth orbit, the Webb telescope is camped hundreds of thousands of miles farther out, sitting in Earth's shadow, where it is permanently blocked from sunlight.
-Its view further protected by a multi-layer sunshield, it sits at the temperature (-370 degrees Fahrenheit) best suited for its infrared sight.
+NASA's James Webb Space Telescope was named Innovation of the Year in Aerospace Technology by the magazine Popular Science.
+Unlike the Hubble space telescope, which scanned the heavens from low Earth orbit, the Webb telescope is camped hundreds of thousands of miles farther out, sitting in Earth's shadow, where it is permanently blocked from sunlight, per NASA.
+It sits at the temperature (-370 degrees Fahrenheit) best suited for its infrared sight, with its view further protected by a multi-layer sunshield.

 3. Transplant promise

 A group of Yale scientists reported in the journal Nature that they succeeded in reviving cells in the hearts, liver, kidneys, and brains of pigs that had been lying dead in a lab for an hour.
 The researchers accomplished the feat by using a device much like a heart-lung machine to pump a custom-made solution, dubbed OrganEx, into the pigs' bodies.
 The pigs' hearts started beating and sent the solution through their veins.

 The pigs weren't revived, but their organs started functioning again, and they "never got stiff like a typical dead pig," The New York Times reported.
 The researchers, according to the Times, hope their breakthrough will eventually help increase the supply of human organs available for transplant by letting doctors get viable organs from bodies long after death.
 The technology also might be useful in limiting damage to hearts from heart attacks and to brains from strokes.